 Section 2.
 Number.
-The Deacon Body may consist of twelve active members in good standing, representing the first two hundred members of the church and two additional members for every one hundred additions to the church or major fraction thereof.
+The Deacon Body may consist of twelve active members in good standing, representing the first two hundred members of the Church and two additional members for every one hundred additions to the Church or major fraction thereof.
 These shall be rotated on a three-year basis and may be re-elected after one year.
 A deacon filling an unexpired term is eligible for re-election at the close of that term.
 No immediate family members shall serve simultaneously on the Deacon Body.
-Immediate family is defined as parents, spouse, and children.
+Immediate family is defined as parents, spouses, and children.

-Any member who is absent for an extended period of time shall be reviewed by the pastor and chairperson of the deacons, and an appropriate recommendation made to the church body.
-Vacancies in unexpired terms may be filled at any church business meeting during the year.
+Any active deacon who is absent for an extended period of time shall be reviewed by the pastor and chairperson of the deacons, and an appropriate recommendation made to the Church body.
+Vacancies in unexpired terms may be filled at any Church business meeting during the year.

 Section 3.
 Election.
 In any such election, the Nominating Committee will canvass the membership for potential deacon candidates.
 In June, the Nominating Committee will send to the membership in the July Newsletter, submission slips for four potential deacon candidates.
 These slips must be returned by the second Sunday in July.
 From these names, candidates will be obtained for each vacancy.
 In August, the Nominating Committee will present the slate of deacon candidates to the business meeting for consideration.
 Nominations will also be forthcoming from the floor.
-At the September Business meeting the final slate of deacon candidates shall be presented for election by the church membership.
-The church membership shall elect one person for each vacancy by secret ballot at the September Business meeting to take office October 1.
+At the September Business meeting the final slate of deacon candidates shall be presented for election by the Church membership.
+The Church membership shall elect one person for each vacancy by secret ballot at the September Business meeting to take office October 1.

 Section 4.
 Duties.
 It shall be the duties of the deacons to fill the pulpit in the absence of the pastor.
-It shall be the duties of the deacons to cooperate with the pastor in the work of the church, to visit membership of the church, to be zealous for the growth and spiritual advancement of the same, and to distribute the elements of the Lord's Supper.
-A deacon shall act as moderator of the business meetings of the church, and shall present to the church for action such matters as have been approved by the Deacon Body and require the vote of the church.
+It shall be the duties of the deacons to cooperate with the pastor in the work of the Church, to keep in contact with and visit as appropriate with the membership of the Church, to be zealous for the growth and spiritual advancement of the same, and to distribute the elements of the Lord's Supper.
+A deacon shall act as moderator of the business meetings of the Church, and shall present to the Church for action such matters as have been approved by the Deacon Body and require the vote of the Church.

-The regular monthly meeting of the Deacon Body shall be reserved for matters relating to the spiritual growth and development, and business of the church.
+The regular monthly meeting of the Deacon Body shall be reserved for matters relating to the spiritual growth and development, and business of the Church.
 They, along with the pastor, shall have authority to dismiss any staff member.

-The deacons shall act as advisors and counselors to the pastor with regard to the church, and any possible differences which might arise.
+The deacons shall act as advisors and counselors to the pastor with regard to the Church, and any possible differences which might arise.